temperancee/temperancee_hugo/content/blog/micropython_x_neovim.md

 # Neovim LSP

-There are many LSPs for Python, some of which you can read about by opening Neovim and running ":h lspconfig-all", to see the detailed list of all the LSPs for Neovim (note you need the [lspconfig plugin](https://github.com/neovim/nvim-lspconfig) to see this).
+There are many LSPs for Python, some of which you can read about by opening Neovim and running `:h lspconfig-all`, to see the detailed list of all the LSPs for Neovim (note you need the [lspconfig plugin](https://github.com/neovim/nvim-lspconfig) to see this).

 I use Pyright, which works pretty well, and I think is the most popular one.
 If you use Mason, you can download it with that, or if you're on Arch like me, a simple
 ```shell